The Day Before You Came: Blancmange version

 In 1984, two years after the song's original release, the first cover version of "The Day Before You Came" was released by British synth-pop duo Blancmange.
 In this version Marilyn French was changed to Barbara Cartland in the lyrics.
-This version also includes a brief interpolation of the Coronation Street theme song after the line "there's not I think a single episode of Dallas that I didn't see."
+This version includes a brief interpolation of the Coronation Street theme song after the line "there's not I think a single episode of Dallas that I didn't see."
+A further change was the addition of the line "It's a rich man's world" after an instrumental interlude, presumably a reference to the Abba song Money Money Money.
 The cover charted at No. 22 in the UK Singles Chart and was included on that year's Mange Tout album as the final track.